dievardump/inheritance/README.md

 - `Implements` : Mixin - Array of Class to implement
 - `Extends` : Class to extend
 - `initialize` : constructor, method called when an object of this Class is instantiate
+- `parent` : used to call the same method in the Extended Class.

 The package also provide the Class.Extras.Options from MooTools 1.x